RBE81151/SQL-notebook/SQL-notebook.md

 I will use the Northwind data set, you can find it here: https://github.com/jpwhite3/northwind-SQLite3?tab=readme-ov-file The data set contains 13 Tables .
-I will be using SQLite v 3.7 SQL’s logical order is: FROM/JOIN → WHERE → GROUP BY → HAVING → SELECT → ORDER BY
+I will be using SQLite v 3.7 SQL’s logical order is: FROM/JOIN → WHERE → GROUP BY → HAVING → SELECT → ORDER BY SQL logical order of execution (→)

+CTE (WITH)
+→ FROM (incl.
+JOIN ...
+ON, subqueries in FROM)
+→ WHERE (row filtering, subqueries in WHERE)
+→ GROUP BY
+→ HAVING (group filtering, subqueries in HAVING)
+→ SELECT (expressions, aggregates, subqueries in SELECT) → WINDOW functions (OVER(...))
+→ DISTINCT
+→ UNION / INTERSECT / EXCEPT
+→ ORDER BY
+→ LIMIT / OFFSET
+Rows → Groups → Values → Order → Cut

 1. SELECT - the columns you write here are the results SQL will show. when join is applied, sql execute join before the select, therefore, writing a select can be used for multiple Tables.